A Heteroskedasticity-Robust Overidentifying Restriction Test with High-Dimensional Covariates: Overidentifying Restriction Test

 where $\mathcal{H}_{M}(\cdot)$ is defined by (\ref{eq: HAstar}). \end{enumerate} \end{theorem}

-\begin{remark} In Theorem \ref{thm:M test}(b), we assume $p_z\to\infty$ for simplicity.
-When $p_z$ is fixed, the $\sqrt{\log p_z}$ in the alternative set (\ref{eq: HAstar}) can be replaced by any sequence that diverges to infinity, and hence, the alternative can be detected at the rate $n^{-1/2}$, which is the rate of the Sargan test under low dimensions. \end{remark}
+\begin{remark}[Power for low dimensional IVs] In Theorem \ref{thm:M test}(b), we assume $p_z\to\infty$ for simplicity.
+When $p_z$ is fixed, the $\sqrt{\log p_z}$ in the alternative set (\ref{eq: HAstar}) can be replaced by any sequence that diverges to infinity.
+Hence, the alternative can be detected at the rate $n^{-1/2}$ when $p_z$ is fixed, which is aligned with the Sargan test under a fixed $p$. \end{remark}

-\begin{remark} Here, we discuss the power comparison in the case of growing $p_z$.
-For simplicity of illustration, we assume (only in this remark) that $A=A^*=I_{p_z}$.
-In the literature \citep{donald2003empirical,Okui2011,chao2014testing}, overidentification tests take the form of a $\chi^2$ test.
-It is worth noting that the only existing test that also allows for growing $p_x$ is the MCD test of \cite{kolesar2018minimum}, which takes the same form as the $\chi^2$ test and hence has the same asymptotic power rate.
-It is widely discussed in the aforementioned studies that $\chi^2$-type tests have asymptotic power one against invalid IVs, as $\|\pi_{A^*}\|_2 \gg p_z^{1/4}/\sqrt{n}$.
-This implies $\|\pi_{A^*}\|_\infty \geq \|\pi_{A^*}\|_2 / \sqrt{s_\pi} \gg p_z^{1/4}/\sqrt{s_\pi n}$, where $s_\pi$ is the number of invalid IVs.
-Thus, under the sparsity condition $s_\pi\log p_z = o(\sqrt{p_z})$, the M test has higher asymptotic power than the $\chi^2$-type tests. \end{remark}

-Now, we have established the theoretical property of the baseline M test.
-As discussed earlier, the finite sample performance of the M test might be harmed by many local violations of the null hypothesis in which the signal of the maximum norm is weak.
-We will next consider a procedure for empirical power enhancement by an asymptotically zero quadratic statistic.
+\begin{remark}[The range of $\pi$ for power analysis] For conciseness of exposition, we only display the local power of the M test in Theorem \ref{thm:M test}(b) under the alternative set (\ref{eq: HAstar}).
+Our test has asymptotic power 1 not only for a vector $\pi$ satisfying $\|A^{*1/2}\pi_{A^*}\|_\infty = C_\pi\sqrt{\log p_z/n}$ as specified in (\ref{eq: HAstar}), but also any $\pi\neq0$ such that $\|A^{*1/2}\pi_{A^*}\|_\infty \gg \sqrt{\log p_z/n}$, as long as $\|\pi\|_2/\|\gamma\|_2$ is bounded so that the variance of the error term $e_A$ in the regression (\ref{deY}) is finite.
+Under the lower bound of IV strength by Assumption \ref{as:asym}(ii), the bound of $\|\pi\|_2/\|\gamma\|_2$ holds for the alternative set (\ref{eq: HAstar}).
+This result also applies to the power analysis for the Q statistic in Theorem \ref{thm:Q}(b). \end{remark}